zong006/model_packaging/Readme.md

     - push changes to github
     - release a new tag with version number according to the package/classification_model/VERSION file
         - triggers jobs defined in update_package.yml: build package -> publish to PyPI
+    - lastly, (manual for now) train a new model with "tox -e train" and push the new trained model under package/classification_model/trained_models to Github.
+Then do a pull request to the master branch to merge it back.